haproxy/haproxy/doc/lua-api/index.rst

   configuration file, on the default syslog server if it is configured and on the stderr if it is allowed.

-  :param integer loglevel: Is the log level asociated with the message.
+  :param integer loglevel: Is the log level associated with the message.
 It is a
     number between 0 and 7.
   :param string msg: The log content.
   :see: :js:attr:`core.emerg`, :js:attr:`core.alert`, :js:attr:`core.crit`,